2018 Volkswagen Tiguan 110TSI Trendline DSG

 Open the doors and you’ll find a cabin that is simple in presentation but is top notch in quality.
 Very few cars in this price range have the same soft-touch materials and easy-to-clean surfaces – the Mazda CX-5 being the exception.

 The seats may be cloth, but the material presents well, and the shaping and padding is excellent.
 Of course, it is only manual adjustment, being an entry level car, but finding an ideal driving position only takes a few seconds.

 With its massive glass house, it feels light and airy, even with a mostly dark grey interior.
 But more important is the fact there is actual room instead of the impression of it.

 The front seats can be put right back without impeding rear legroom, and if the front seat passengers are seated normally, there is heaps of space for rear passengers.
 The width is also good for a small SUV, with three adults across the back seat being possible, though it would probably be best for only short time.

-Open the tailgate and you’re greeted with 615 litres of luggage space – absolutely huge – and then if you drop down the back seats that grows to 1655 litres.
+Open the tailgate and you’re greeted with 615 liters of luggage space – absolutely huge – and then if you drop down the back seats that grows to 1655 liters.
 Again, plenty to recommend it.